smakecloud/laravel-feature-flags/README.md

 composer require ryangjchandler/laravel-feature-flags
 ```

-You can publish and run the migrations with:
+You should then publish and run the migrations with:

 ```bash
 php artisan vendor:publish --tag="laravel-feature-flags-migrations"